k2-fsa/sherpa/docs/source/cpp/pretrained_models/offline_transducer.rst

 .. code-block:: bash

-  # This models is trained using TAL_CSASR dataset from
+  # This model is trained using TAL_CSASR dataset from
   # https://ai.100tal.com/dataset
   # where each utterance contains both English and Chinese.
   #